qwoique/BICS-1304-Solat-Management-System/README.md

 6. Select the project and click "Open Project".
 7. NetBeans will automatically download the required JavaFX libraries specified in the pom.xml file.
 8. Right-click the project in the "Projects" pane and select "Run".
 The application should start.

+<H2>Instructions on how to register</H2>

+1. Click on the register button on the login page
+2. Insert user ID, name and password for the user
+3. Click register
+4. Go back to the login page
+5. Insert info on the page
+6. Click login